humanlayer/genai-the-good-parts/intro--genai-the-good-parts/03-intro-to-tool-calling/README.md

 Code for this example can be found in [solutions/06-generating-schema.py](solutions/06-generating-schema.py)

-## Exercise - automatically generate the function schema
+## Exercise: Automatically Generate the Function Schema

 Rewrite the delivery date script to use this technique to automatically generate the function schema.

 Verify that changing the docstring or function arguments automatically passes through to the LLM.
 (For example, add a new `order_type: str` parameter that can be one of "clothing", "electronics", "household", etc.)

-## Next Steps - complete the agentic loop
+## Next Steps: Complete the Agentic Loop

 We're very close to developing one of the core concepts in AI agents: the agentic loop.
 Head to [Chapter 4: Building an Agentic Tool-Calling Loop from Scratch](./04-building-an-agentic-tool-calling-loop-from-scratch) to go deep

-## Aside; JSON is all you need
+## Aside: JSON is all you need

 Especially in the early days of tool calling, the use case we explored above was actually _not_ the most common.

-Yes, tool calling is a way for LLMs to interact with traditional deterministic software, but more generally, the thing that makes tool calling special is that it allows you to give the LLM access to any function that you can describe in JSON.
+Yes, tool calling is a way for LLMs to interact with traditional deterministic software, but more generally, what makes tool calling special is that it allows you to give the LLM access to any function that you can describe in JSON.

-Essentially, what folks quickly realized is that they could use tool calling to get the LLM to generate _any_ json payload, not just a json payload that indicates a function call.
-That means you could use tool calling to get an LLM to turn unstructured text into structured json.
+Essentially, what folks quickly realized is that they could use tool calling to get an LLM to generate _any_ JSON payload, not just a JSON payload that indicates a function call.
+That means you could use tool calling to get an LLM to turn unstructured text into structured JSON.

 In our work, we translated things like "what's the status of order 1234567890?" into